 feyntrop

 feyntrop is a computer program to evaluate Feynman integrals.
-The core C++ integration code, written mainly by Michael Borinsky, is an update of the proof-of-concept implementation tropical-feynman-quadrature, which was published with the paper ‘Tropical Monte Carlo quadrature for Feynman integrals’. feyntrop can be used through a high-level python interface, written by Henrik Munch.
+The core C++ integration code, written mainly by Michael Borinsky, is an update of the proof-of-concept implementation tropical-feynman-quadrature, published with the paper ‘Tropical Monte Carlo quadrature for Feynman integrals’. feyntrop can be used through a high-level Python interface written by Henrik Munch.

 Download